<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> A Cyberphysics Page: Ultrasound Probes head

 The thickness, size and location of various soft tissue structures in relation to the origin of the ultrasound beam can be calculated at any point in time using an 'echo technique'.
 This is called ultrasound scanning.

 When an ultrasound wave meets an interface of 'differing echogenicity' (big difference in acoustic impedance between the media), the wave is reflected, refracted or absorbed.
 The reflected sound waves are then processed into an image.
-Transducer design therefore has to take into acount the direction the sound waves need to be transmitted in and the bodily structures that it has to encounter.
+Transducer design therefore has to take into account the direction the sound waves need to be transmitted in and the bodily structures that it has to encounter.
 Ultrasound transducers, often just called probes, therefore come in different shapes and sizes for use in different scanning situations.

 For physics medical option examination revision you have to concentrate on the probe itself and the interpretation of scan data.